ramit21/machine-learning-python/deep-learning/README.md

 **Learning Rate**: As part of gradient descent, we start at a random point and sample different solutions (weights) to minimise some cost function.
 How far apart these samples are - is known as learning rate.
 Small learning rate may take too long to find the optimal solution, and a large learning rate can lead to overshooting the optimal solution.

 **Batch size**: Batch-size is how many training samples used within each epoch.
 Small batch-size can wiggle its way out of local minima, while large batch sizes can converge on a wrong solution at random.
 Hence batch size should be kept small.
+But with too small batch size, algo will take time to process.

 **Epoch**: No. of iterations algorithm is run for.
 At each iteration, algorithm tries to reduce the specified **loss/cost function** (eg. cross_entropy).